-One staple in natural, sugar free baking pantries is stevia, an herb native to South America and used as an alternative to refined sugar.
-Since stevia extract is free from carbohydrates, it does not raise blood sugar levels, as it has no carbohydrates (or calories, unless fillers are added, like dextrose or maltodextrin).
-Stevia does, however, raise insulin levels, which can be good, or bad.
+One staple in natural, sugar-free baking is stevia, a South American herb used as an alternative to refined sugar.
+Since stevia extract is free from carbohydrates, it does not raise blood sugar levels (or calories, unless fillers are added, like dextrose or maltodextrin).
+Stevia does, however, raise insulin levels according to some research, which can be both good and bad.

 It seems that our bodies have a knack for responding to any sweet taste by secreting insulin.
-Whether the sweet taste be from pure sugar, artificial sweeteners or natural sweeteners like stevia, by secreting insulin.
-This happens when a receptor on our tongue, namely T1R3, are stimulated by a sweet taste (natural or artificial), which then stimulates insulin to bring the “proposed” glucose into the cells.
+Whether the sweet taste be from pure sugar, artificial sweeteners, or natural sweeteners like stevia, the body provides similar insulin responses.
+This happens when a receptor on our tongue, namely T1R3, is stimulated by a sweet taste (natural or artificial), which then stimulates insulin to bring the “proposed” glucose into the cells.
 But if there is no measurable rise in blood glucose, like after drinking a tea sweetened with steviaor artificial sweetener, the insulin will store any excess sugar in the body as fat.
 This may be a reason why diet sodas have been linked to weight gain.

-It is proposed that our ancestors, when confronted with a carbohydrate source like berries or fruits, would eat them all up because they didn’t come across them that often.
-Insulin would rise and store fat so that it can be used as an energy source during times of famine.
+It is proposed that our ancestors, when confronted with a carbohydrate source like berries or fruits, would consume them quickly and sometimes in one sitting because they didn’t come across these carbohydrate sources often.
+Following consumption, insulin would rise and store fat so that it could be used as an energy source during times of famine.
 The thing is, famine isn’t as big of a deal as it was in the past, yet more people than ever before are still consuming carbohydrates–and any sweet-tasting food–in excess.

 By the way, insulin stores excess sugar as fat, which is why you want to avoid raising blood sugar constantly.
 The cells will become resistant to the insulin secreted, and the sugar will be stored as fat.
 This is a very simple explanation, but does give a glimpse into one of the roles of this hormone.